Pasquale Barra: Killing rivals

 In just a couple of years, Barra had amassed an impressive list of killings, the most famous of which were the three deadly assaults that occurred during the 1980 Irpinia earthquake.
 During the night of November 18, 1980, an earthquake of 6.8 on the Richter scale hit Naples and the Campania region.
 In the Poggioreale prison, the confusion and terror were magnified by the feeling of being entrapped.
 In order to avoid panic and a greater disaster, the prisoners were allowed to go to the jail courtyard presumed to be safer from collapsing buildings.
 However, this decision made by the prison authorities had an unintended consequence.
 The courtyard soon became a battlefield.
 Old rancors, impending vendettas and gang feuds exploded and were resolved in the bloodiest ways.
 Among many assassinations, Barra personally killed three rival NF members.
-These hits as well as many others greatly increased Barra's prestige and standing among the other NCO members.
+These hits, as well as many others, greatly increased Barra's prestige and standing among the other NCO members.

 Murder of Francis Turatello

 However, it was another murder which would eventually lead to his downfall and subsequent defection from the NCO.
-On August 17, 1981, under Cutolo's orders Barra organized an ambush to kill Milanese crime boss and Cosa Nostra associate, Francis Turatello aka "Faccia D'Angelo" (Angel Face) in the courtyard of Badu 'e Carros, the high security prison in Nuoro, Sardinia.
-Barra was assisted in the murder by three well known assassins, Salvatore Maltese, Antonino Faro and Vincenzo Andraous.
+On August 17, 1981, under Cutolo's orders Barra organized an ambush to kill Milanese crime boss and Cosa Nostra associate, Francis Turatello in the courtyard of Badu 'e Carros, the high security prison in Nuoro, Sardinia.
+Barra was assisted in the murder by three well-known assassins, Salvatore Maltese, Antonino Faro and Vincenzo Andraous.
 Turatello was unable to escape the ambush.
 Barra and Andraous held Turatello, while Faro and Maltese stabbed him sixty times.
 In the ensuing confusion from the attack, Andraus was also wounded and would later receive minor surgery in the prison infirmary.

 Among the two Sicilian hitmen, Barra had come to know Faro well.
 Faro and Maltese were from Catania, Sicily.
 Faro was 28 years old at the time of Turatello's murder and by then, had already been convicted of five murders.
-Barra once wrote to Cutolo about him: "Catania, with its sons, must be hugged by the prince."
+Barra once wrote to Cutolo about him: "Catania, with its sons, must be hugged by the prince.".
 The murder resulted in the assassins being more loyal to Cutolo than to anyone else.
 By involving both Faro and Maltese in the murder, Barra hoped to share responsibility with the Sicilian Mafia over the murder.
 The rationale for this was that the Mafia would never allow a killing of which it did not approve.